-It must be tough being a snail: snails can move only about 3 inches per minute.
-But they do have those cool spiral shells, whose shape uses math!
-If you draw 2 equal squares right next to each other, and then a square up against them that’s as tall as those 2 squares together, and you keep going around adding bigger squares…you can connect their corners to draw a snail spiral.
-The numbers are cool because each square’s edge equals the last 2 edges added together, giving you 1, 1, 2, 3, 5, 8, 13, 21…These are called the Fibonacci numbers, named after the guy who discovered them.
+Snails may be slow, but their cool spiral shells use math!
+If you draw 2 equal squares right next to each other, and then a square up against them that’s as wide as those 2 squares together, and you keep adding bigger squares…you can connect their corners to draw a snail spiral.
+Each square’s edge equals the last 2 edges added together, giving you 1, 1, 2, 3, 5, 8, 13, 21…These are called the Fibonacci numbers.
 The bigger the snail, the bigger the spiral — but the snail might not be any speedier.

 Wee ones: Can you find a spiral shape in your room?
 If not, try rolling a hair ribbon, shoelace, belt, or thin sock into a spiral.